ibm-cloud-docs/monitoring/pricing.md

     * **Tier 3**: The price per time-series is 0.03 USD for 1M to 10M time-series per month or 0.000042 USD time-series per hour.
     * **Tier 4**: The price per time-series is 0.02 USD for more than 10M time-series per month or 0.000028 USD time-series per hour.
 * **Additional containers**: The price is 5 USD per 10 containers per month.
-* **Additional API calls**: Your Sysdig instance comes with an allotment of 1M API calls regardless of the number of agents.
+* **Additional API calls**: Your instance comes with an allotment of 1M API calls regardless of the number of agents.
 The price for API calls in excess of this allotment is 0.01 USD per 1000 API calls per month.

 Each measure is priced independently when there is an overage.
 {: note}